sanmak/VaporScan/README.md

 docker compose -f docker/docker-compose.yml logs -f
 ```

+**Production Architecture:**

+The production Docker image uses a multi-stage build:

+- **Stage 1 (Builder)**: Compiles the Next.js application and generates static export
+- **Stage 2 (Runtime)**: Serves static files using Nginx with optimized caching and security headers

 **Notes:**

-- The `dev` service mounts your local code for instant feedback and enables hot reload.
+- The `dev` service mounts your local code for instant feedback and enables hot reload (port 3000)
-- The `app` service is optimized for production and uses a multi-stage build for minimal image size and security.
+- The `app` service is optimized for production with Nginx serving static files (port 8080)
+- Production image includes security headers, gzip compression, and optimized caching
-- Environment variables can be set in a `.env.local` file or passed at runtime.
+- Environment variables can be set in a `.env.local` file or passed at runtime
 - Published Docker images are available at [GitHub Container Registry](https://github.com/sanmak/VaporScan/pkgs/container/vaporscan)

 ## 🔄 CI/CD Pipeline